benmvp/slides/2018/reactathon/react-workshop.md

 NOTES:
 - Currently a Principal UI Engineer at Eventbrite
 - Eventbrite is an online ticketing & events platform
-- I work on the Frontend Platform team and right now we're in the midst of a transition from Backbone/Marionette to React
+- I work on the Frontend Platform team and right now we've completed a transition from Backbone/Marionette to React
-- Was an engineer, became a manager for about a year, returning back to dev

 =====